ACIWorld/ACRIS_Seamless_Travel/README.md

 3. Supporting files that contain implementation details for the interfaces and data models (RAML, JSON Schema)

 Change requests can concern one or more of these components.
-To introduce a change request:

-- fork the repository
-- create a pull requestv
+The change process is described on the [ACRIS website](https://acris.aero).

 For any questions use the contacts below